 Unlike Botox, which serves to relax the muscles under your skin, dermal fillers fill in wrinkles, hollows, and fine lines.
 Fillers are also popular for restoring youthful volume because they can plump and lift cheeks, temples, and jawlines.
 They fill out your thinning lips and can even help to rejuvenate the sagging skin on your hands.
 Fillers can also be used to:

 - Decrease or eliminate under eye shadows

 Dermal fillers are extremely helpful for combatting the early signs of aging.
 There are several facial fillers available on today’s market, but they are not all created equal.
-Take the time to consult one of leading dermatologists in Manhattan so you pick the best option to treat your specific need.
+Take the time to consult one of the leading dermatologists in Manhattan, so you pick the best option to treat your specific need.